YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 Specifies how far JOURNAL -RECOVER -BACKWARD processes past the turnaround point (the explicit or implicit point in the journal file up to which -RECOVER proceeds backward, before it reverses and processes the database in the forward direction), while attempting to resolve open transaction fences.
 This option is applicable only for transactions fenced with ZTSTART and ZTCOMMIT.
 For transaction fenced with TSTART and TCOMMIT, -RECOVER always resolves open transaction fences.

--LOOKBACK_LIMIT=options, include time and transaction counts. -NOLOOKBACK_LIMIT specifies that JOURNAL -BACKWARD can process all the way to the beginning of the journal file, if necessary, to resolve open transaction fences. -LOOKBACK_LIMIT= is incompatible with -FORWARD.
+:code:`-lookback_limit=options`, include time and transaction counts.
+NOLOOKBACK_LIMIT specifies that JOURNAL BACKWARD can process all the way to the beginning of the journal file, if necessary, to resolve open transaction fences.
+LOOKBACK_LIMIT is incompatible with FORWARD.

-When -FENCES=NONE, JOURNAL processing ignores -LOOKBACK_LIMIT.
+When :code:`-fences=none`, JOURNAL processing ignores LOOKBACK_LIMIT.

-The -LOOKBACK_LIMIT options are:
+The LOOKBACK_LIMIT options are:

 * TIME=time: This limits LOOKBACK by a specified amount of delta or absolute journal time.